datascimanufacturing/datascimanufacturing.github.io/faqs.md

 ### When is the application deadline

-The Bayes Centre will continue to accept applications for this course till close of play Fri, 12th January 2023.
+The Bayes Centre will continue to accept applications for this course till close of play Fri, 12th September 2023.

 ### Can I also take another course in Bayes' _Data Upskilling Short Courses_ portfolio?